 Hii!
 I am Deepjit Karmakar founder of thecommercialinfo.com, today here in this article I am gonna explain you what is inflation.

-Ever wondered how your grandparents bought a house with what would barely be enough to buy a used car today ?
-Yes, the prices for things are constantly going up, and the main reason is inflation.
+Have you ever thought about how your grandparents could buy a house with the same amount of money that would only be enough to buy a used car now?
+Yes, the prices for things are constantly increasing, and the main reason is inflation.
 Here is a fun fact for you.
-If you had bought a pint of milk in the UK, in 1960, it would have cost you three pence.
+In 1960, if you bought a small bottle of milk in the UK, it would have cost you three pennies.
 Today that will cost you fifty Pence.
-Can we even buy anything with three pence today?
+Is it possible to purchase anything nowadays with just three pence?
 Probably not.

 Definition of inflation: